ddab-archive/sibuilder/README.md

 In addition, each source code file has its changes noted in header comments.

 As noted above, `CHANGELOG.txt` was not added until this repository was created.

+## License

+The executable code is covered by the EULA described in `Docs/SIBuilder.lic`.

+Much of the source code released under the [Mozilla Public License v1.1](https://www.mozilla.org/MPL/1.1/).